Kiuwan logo

 Developers must balance strong security measures with user-friendly interfaces when implementing MFA.
 A misstep in either direction can make the system vulnerable or alienate users due to complexity.
 The following best practices will help developers build MFA systems that are both secure and easy to use.

 While security is paramount, the user experience shouldn’t suffer.
-If the system sends a verification code to a user’s phone, indicate this clearly so the user knows to check their device.
-Offer fallback mechanisms for cases where the user cannot access one of their authentication factors — but maintain a high level of security for these mechanisms as well.
+If the system sends a verification code to a user’s phone, indicate this clearly so the user can check their device.
+Offer fallback mechanisms for cases where the user cannot access one of their authentication factors—but maintain a high level of security for these mechanisms as well.
 Developers can also use OAuth and MFA to allow users to sign on with credentials from another source.

 Time-based one-time passwords offer a good balance between security and usability for the second factor in the “something you have” category.
 An algorithm generates these passwords, which are valid only for a short period.
 Libraries and SDKs for implementing TOTPs are available in many programming languages, making them relatively straightforward to integrate into applications.